 - Reduce insurance cost

 With GE’s Asset Performance Management (APM) solution, SSE was able to turn data into actionable knowledge for the operating staff.
-SSE created an Equipment Performance Center (EPC) to continuously monitor asset health for over 11 different locations.
-The system tracks factors such as combustion dynamics, turbine vibration analysis, boiler temperatures, creep analysis, and safety case management.
-Predictive analytics drive model-based condition monitoring, allowing SSE to understand pending issues before they become production problems, allowing proactive action to avoid unplanned outages.
+SSE created an Equipment Performance Center (EPC) to continuously monitor asset health reliability for over 11 different locations.
+The asset health management system tracks factors such as combustion dynamics, turbine vibration analysis, boiler temperatures, creep analysis, and safety case management.
+Power plant predictive analytics drive model-based condition monitoring, allowing SSE to understand pending issues before they become production problems, allowing proactive action to avoid unplanned outages.

 As part of the upgrade, OpFlex AutoTune DX and OpFlex Cold Day Performance were installed to obtain even more performance from the hardware, and to ensure robust turbine operation and emissions compliance at the increased output levels even as weather and fuel supplies varied.

-SSE has experienced a significant reduction in plant failures since the introduction of GE’s APM solution, resulting in increased plant availability and production.
+SSE has experienced a significant reduction in plant failures since the introduction of GE’s APM solution, resulting in increased power plant availability, reliability and production.
 Early failure detection has resulted in savings of approximately £3MM per year.
-The EPC is now armed to monitor multiple site operations efficiently with confidence to understand pending failures.
+The EPC is now armed to monitor multiple power plant site operations efficiently with confidence to understand pending failures.
 Overall insurance costs have been reduced (£7.5MM per year) and with improved maintenance, SSE expects a greater control over CAPEX.